JSGS does not recommend graduate certificate programs to international students for the following reasons:

 |Program||Expected Length||Project and/or thesis||Course based|

-The Economic Analysis for Public Policy Certificate provides students with the basic skills and techniques for sound economic analysis of public policy, along with an understanding of the advantages or disadvantages of various policy models.
+The Graduate Certificate in Economic Analysis for Public Policy provides students with the basic skills and techniques for sound economic analysis of public policy, along with an understanding of the advantages or disadvantages of various policy models.
 This program is designed for those currently working or wanting to work directly in the area of policy analysis in the public sector.

-All students must complete the following course (3 credit units):
+All students must complete one of the following courses (three credit units):

-All students must complete two of the following elective courses (6 credit units):
+All students must complete two of the following elective courses (six credit units):

 About the School